ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

    b)	Calibrate it (this needs to be done only the first time you use it as your joystick).
 You can do so in Windows (on Windows 10: *Start menu -> Settings -> Devices -> Printers and Scanners -> Devices and Printers*) or in X-Plane (start X-Plane, hover near the top of the X-Plane window, and in the toolbar at that appears at the top of the window go to *Settings -> Joystick & Equipment*).
 For more info on joystick calibration in X-Plane, please refer to the `Setup of X-Plane 10 <http://ardupilot.org/dev/docs/sitl-with-xplane.html#setup-of-x-plane-10>`_.

    .. note::
       This setup allows you to control throttle, yaw, pitch, and roll.
-Other commands, such as switching modes, will have to be issued via a ground control station or some other means.
+Other commands, such as switching modes, will have to be issued via Mission Planner or some other means.

    |br|